fnhirwa/fnhirwa/README.md

 <i>I am Python programmer and Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
 Taking up the skills to become a good Software Engineer 💪🏿.</i>

-- 🤝 Open for opportunities
+- 🤝 Open to opportunities

 💬 Contacts: